 Broker.properties Configuration APP_DESC_FILE The relative/absolute path to the XPML application-description file that the broker will use.
 When running the broker on the command-line, this is an option that is mandatory RESOURCE_DESC_FILE The relative/absolute path to the resource description file.
 When running the broker on the command-line, this is an option that is mandatory.
 DEADLINE The deadline to be used in economy-based scheduling.
 The deadline is specified in the format: dd MMM yyyy HH:mm:ss.
 BUDGET The "cost" of accessing a resource (i.e. price Per Job) used in economy-based scheduling LOCALDIR The Working directory which the broker can use to find input files.
 An Empty value means the current directory is used.
 MAX_NUM_FILES The Maximum number of files to be processed for during data-aware applications.
 (Set to 0 for all files).
 This is mainly used for testing.
 The recommended value is 0.
 POLLING_TIME The time interval in milliseconds for scheduler polling.
 Default: 10000 if not given.
 ENV The property to specify the working environment, whether command-line (CLI) or Tomcat (WEB).
 Default: CLI SCHEDULE The type of scheduling to use.
-(Default is the data scheduler).
-Possible values: "cost", "time", "costtime", "costdata", "timedata", "round-robin" Persistence specific entries: optional PERSISTENCE_MODE Name of the persistence provider.
+(Default is cost-time optimized economy scheduler).
+Possible values: "cost", "time", "costtime", "costdata", "timedata" APP_COST (true / false).
+Specifies whether to use an additional cost for accessing an application.
+This feature is currently not fully supported, and is used in an experimental scheduler. (optional) COSTFIL The name of the file specifying the application cost of network links during data-aware scheduling.
+This property is not fully supported and is used in an experimental scheduler. (optional) USE_MARKET_DIR (true / false).
+Specifies whether to use the Grid-Market-Directory.
+The current version of the broker has the Grid-Market-Directory disabled.
+It is expected to be supported in a future version.
+Persistence specific entries: optional USE_PERSISTENCE (true / false) .
+Specifies whether to use persistence in the broker.
+The broker saves its state to persistent storage only if this option is set to true.
+PERSISTENCE_MODE Name of the persistence provider.
 Currently only the database provider is supported.
 To use the DB-provider, set this to "db".
-DB_DRIVER The fully qualified name of the java database driver class. (for example, for mySQL use: com.mysql.jdbc.Driver) DB_CONNECTIONSTRING The jdbc url connection string. (eg: jdbc:mysql://hostname:port/gridbusbroker for the database "gridbusbroker") DB_USER The username of the database user DB_PWD The password of the database user. (we are working on storing the password in an encrypted fashion, instead of clear text) Network weather service specific entries : optional NWS_NAMESERVER The hostname of the Network Weather Service Name Server.
+DB_DRIVER The fully qualified name of the java database driver class. (for example, for mySQL use: com.mysql.jdbc.Driver) DB_CONNECTIONSTRING The jdbc url connection string. (eg: jdbc:mysql://hostname:port/gridbusbroker for the database "gridbusbroker") DB_USER The username of the database user DB_PWD The password of the database user. (we are working on storing the password in an encrypted fashion, instead of clear text) Network weather service specific entri es: optional NWS_NAMESERVER The hostname of the Network Weather Service Name Server.

-Figure 3 : Broker.properties Configuration.
+Figure 3: Broker.properties Configuration.